 This open data repository will compile images and correlative data from institutions, practices, and societies around the world to create a comprehensive source for COVID-19 research and education efforts like training the new AI models.

-And such data can be also used by a highly experienced radiologist to analyze and annotate the area of interest to create the medical imaging datasets for developing the more reliable AI model that can easily and timely detect such an epidemic with the best level of accuracy.
+And such data can be also used by a highly experienced radiologist to analyze and annotate the area of interest to create the medical imaging datasets for developing a more reliable AI model that can easily and timely detect such an epidemic with the best level of accuracy.

 And to make the COVID-19 infection or contagion recognizable to machines, the medical images need be labeled or annotated manually by experts or you can say by experienced radiologists.
 Once the data is annotated, machine learning algorithms can detect and learn how to recognize the infection among such patients and diagnosis the disease timely through a successfully develop AI model.